 Supported file format: .CSV only.
 Please convert all your files into a .CSV before attempting to import data using Freshsales.

-There are 4 important things that you'd need to know about, when you import contacts from a .CSV file.
+There are 4 important things that you'd need to know about when you import leads from a .CSV file.
 They are described in detail below:

-- Make sure that your CSV file’s header row has a column that can be mapped to the field Last name for the import to be successful.
+- Make sure that your CSV file's header row has columns that can be mapped to the fields Last name.

 - The file shouldn't be larger than 5MB.